 Saturday, February 15 and 16, 2020 - Mitchell Hall - 3 P.M.

 iMusic, a Master Players tradition that fuses music with multimedia and interdisciplinary elements, enters its 12th year this February.
-This year’s entry in the series will celebrate the 75th anniversary of the Allied victory over the Axis powers in World War II with the world premiere of the chamber music play, Shanghai Sonatas.
-Combining musical theater, live classical music, and visual art, Shanghai Sonatas is a pioneering new musical conceptualized, produced and composed by Xiang Gao.
+This year’s entry in the series will celebrate the 75th anniversary of the Allied victory over the Axis powers in World War II with the world premiere of the musical theatre showcase, Shanghai Sonatas.
+Combining musical theater and live classical music, Shanghai Sonatas is a pioneering new musical conceptualized, produced and composed by Xiang Gao.
 Other creators include Master Players Playwright-In-Residence Alan Goodson; lyricist Joyce Hill Stoner, named

 professor and founding faculty of UD’s Art Conservation doctoral program; stage director Chongren Fan from New York City; and visual art designer David Brinley, faculty of the UD Art Department.

-This hybrid new musical is supported by the Shanghai Jewish Refugee Museum, the UD Interdisciplinary Humanities Research Center, a University General Research Grant and generous private donors.
+This hybrid new musical is supported by the Shanghai Jewish Refugee Museum, the UD Interdisciplinary Humanities Research Center, a University General Research Grant, a Partnership for Arts & Culture grant, a Delaware Division of the Arts grant and generous private donors.

 This concert will be performed twice:

-To learn more about purchasing single tickets or a season subscription by phone, order form, or in person, click here.
+To learn more about purchasing tickets by phone, order form, or in person, click here.